spray/sbt-revolver/README.md

 _sbt-revolver_ defines three new commands (SBT tasks) in its own `re` configuration:

 * `re:start <args>` starts your application in a forked JVM.
-  The optionally specified arguments are appended to the ones configured via the `re:start-args` setting (see the _configuration_ section below).
+  The optionally specified arguments are appended to the ones configured via the `re:start-args` setting (see the "Configuration" section below).
 If the application is already running it is first stopped before being restarted.

 * `re:stop` stops application.
   This is done by simply killing the forked JVM.
 If your application needs to run clean-up logic this should be tied in via a [Shutdown Hook].